Awatere Water Scheme (Birch) - news and updates

-Awatere Water consumer meters are read every four months: in October, February and June.
-Water is billed via a combined charging structure of a uniform annual charge through rates, which comes with an annual allowance of 275 m3 per year, and a volumetric charge for water consumption in excess of 275 m3 per year.
+Awatere Water Supply consumer meters are read every four months - in October, February and June.
+Water is billed via a minimum four-monthly charge and volume or via a combined charging structure of a uniform annual Water Charge through Rates and a volumetric Metered Water charge for water consumption in excess of the Annual Allowance.

-It is strongly recommended that consumers keep their own meter reading records, no longer than a month apart, so they can monitor their own consumption, know what is ‘normal consumption’ for them, and see sooner if they have an unidentified leak.
+It is strongly recommended that consumers keep their own meter reading records, no longer than a month apart, so they can monitor their own consumption, know what is ‘normal consumption’ for them, and therefore will be able to see sooner if they have an unidentified leak.